-Fraud is estimated to cost the public sector over £20 billion per year, of which at least £2 billion is in local government.
-It’s therefore in all our interests to prevent fraud from occurring as each pound lost reduces the ability to provide public services to Barnsley Metropolitan Borough Council, including Berneslai Homes, is required, by law, to protect the public funds it administers.
-It may share information provided to it with other bodies responsible for auditing, administering public funds, or where undertaking a public function, in order to prevent and detect fraud.
+Fraud is said to cost the public sector over £20 billion per year, of which at least £2 billion is in local government.
+It is in all our interests to stop fraud from happening.
+We are required by law to make sure we protect the public funds that we look after.
+Each pound lost reduces the way to provide public services to Barnsley Metropolitan Borough Council, along with Berneslai Homes.
+Information given may be shared with other bodies who do auditing, administering public funds, or taking part in a public activity, in order to stop or find out fraud.

 National Fraud Initiative

-We participate in the Cabinet Office’s National Fraud Initiative: a data matching exercise to assist in the prevention and detection of fraud.
-We are required to provide particular sets of data to the Minister for the Cabinet Office for matching for each exercise, as detailed on the government’s website.
+We take part in the Cabinet Office’s National Fraud Initiative: a data matching exercise to assist in the prevention and detection of fraud.
+We are required to give particular sets of data to the Minister for the Cabinet Office for matching for each exercise, as detailed on the government’s website.

-The processing of data by the Cabinet Office in a data matching exercise is carried out with statutory authority under its powers in Part 6 of the Local Audit and Accountability Act 2014.
+The gathering of data by the Cabinet Office in a data matching exercise is done with statutory authority under its powers in Part 6 of the Local Audit and Accountability Act 2014.
 It does not require the consent of the individuals concerned under the Data Protection Act 1998 or the GDPR.

 Data matching by the Cabinet Office is subject to a Code of Practice.

-View further information on the Cabinet Office’s legal powers and the reason why it matches particular information.
+View further details on the Cabinet Office’s legal powers and the reason why it matches particular information.

 Data sharing with a specified anti-fraud organisation

 Section 68 of the Serious Crime Act 2007 was introduced as part of the Government’s commitment to preventing fraud.
-Section 68 enables public authorities such as Barnsley Council to disclose information for the purposes of preventing fraud, as a member of a specified anti-fraud organisation or otherwise, in accordance with any arrangements made with such an organisation.
+Section 68 lets public authorities such as Barnsley Council (and this includes Berneslai Homes) to disclose information for the purposes of preventing fraud, as a member of a specified anti-fraud organisation or otherwise, in accordance with any arrangements made with such an organisation.